-We next generate Monte Carlo samples from the following DGP (referred to as DGP1 henceforth), where $X$ consists of two continuously distributed variables and the unobservables are joint normally distributed as \eqref{eq: joint normality}:
+We next generate Monte Carlo samples from the following DGP (referred to as DGP1 henceforth), where $X$ consists of two continuously distributed variables and the unobservables are jointly normally distributed as in \eqref{eq: joint normality}:

 $X_1$ and $X_2$ are drawn from the standard normal distribution and independent of each other.
 The parameter values are set as: